ShivaPokhrel/Deakin-Quantum-Federated-Learning/README.md

 #### Shanika Iroshi Nanayakkara
-Shanika I. Nanayakkara} received the B.Sc.(Hons) in Information Technology from the University of Moratuwa, Sri Lanka, 2017, the M.Sc. degree in Software Design and Development with Postgraduate University Medal from the Charles Sturt University, Melbourne, Australia, 2021.
+Shanika I. Nanayakkara received the B.Sc.(Hons) in Information Technology from the University of Moratuwa, Sri Lanka, 2017, the M.Sc. degree in Software Design and Development with Postgraduate University Medal from the Charles Sturt University, Melbourne, Australia, 2021.
 She is a PhD candidate in Federated Learning at Deakin University, Burwood, Australia.
 Her research interests include Quantum machine learning, deep learning, decentralized deep